 Only buy diamonds which have been certified by a reputable lab.
 Do not accept certifications created by retailers, even if they claim to be GIA trained.
 Keep your diamond certificate in a safe place.
 It provides security in the case of loss, trade or resale (helping to establish the quality and size of diamond required for replacement).
 Whenever the diamond must leave your possession (for example, to be cleaned), always let the party taking possession know you have a certificate to positively identify your diamond in case of fraud such as switching your bling with a lower grade one.
 A copy of your uniquely numbered GIA certificate is kept permanently on file with the GIA, and can be replaced at any time if it is lost or destroyed.

-I hope this helped you with choosing the right diamond for your girl.
-Its hard to say no to a beautiful ring, what more to a man who loves her unconditionally.
+I hope this helped you with choosing the right diamond for your special someone.
+Its hard to say no to a beautiful ring.
 All the best for your proposal!